candebellavita/vkompth/DILUTION/README.md

 If you haven't done it yet, please run first the examples in the folder MAXI_J1348-630.
 The exmaples here are a bit more complex than those.

 We provide a number of files under the subdirectory `DILUTION/` that you can use to experiment with the model.
+(These are not real data, but simulated data.)
 We first show below how to load the data, define and fit the model, and plot the results.
 We fit a 1-corona model with dilution.
-The procedure for a 2-corona model is very similar, excpet that you need to use the vkdual model (see the examples in the folder MAXI_J1348-630 for that).
+The procedure for a 2-corona model is very similar, except that you need to use the vkdual model (see the examples in the folder MAXI_J1348-630 for that).

 ## 1. Read the data:

 It is convenient to load first the spectrum of the source and after that the rms and the lags.
-That way you can load new parameters in terms of the old ones, which is simpler to do in Xspec than the other way aroubnd.
+That way you can link new parameters in terms of the old ones, which is simpler to do in Xspec than the other way aroubnd.

+Load the model:

 ```
 XSPEC12>lmod vkompthdk /full_path_to_the_directory_with_the_model/
 ```

-Use the `.xcm` file `@dilution1.xcm` to load the data (data 1:1 is the source spectrum, data 2:2 is the rms and data 3:3 is the lags), define the model and give some initial values to the parameters:
+Use the `.xcm` file `@dilution1.xcm` to load the data (data 1:1 is the source spectrum, data 2:2 is the rms and data 3:3 is the lags).
+This will define the model and give some initial values to the parameters:

 ```
 XSPEC12>@dilution1.xcm